alyraffauf/appherder/README.md

 appherder install ~/Downloads/Foo-x86_64.AppImage    # install one
-appherder uninstall foo                              # remove one appherder sync                                       # match your apps to what's in ~/AppImages appherder migrate                                    # adopt apps another tool set up
+appherder uninstall foo                              # remove one appherder sync                                       # match your apps to what's in ~/AppImages appherder upgrade --check                            # see what's out of date appherder upgrade                                    # download and install updates appherder migrate                                    # adopt apps another tool set up
 ```

 Installing copies the AppImage into `~/AppImages`, so you can delete the original download.
 That folder is the source of truth: add or remove files there and `appherder sync` matches your launchers to it.
 To uninstall, use the name the file has in `~/AppImages` (without `.appimage`).

+`appherder upgrade` reads the update info baked into each AppImage and fetches the latest from GitHub, GitLab, zsync, or a static URL.
+Apps with nothing to check are skipped, downloads are verified when a checksum is available, and apps that are already current are left alone.

 Coming from another AppImage tool? `appherder migrate` adopts the ones in `~/AppImages` and clears out launchers whose AppImage is gone, leaving everything else alone.